hasFlag/hasFlag.github.io/content/blog/how-i-explained-web-designing-to-my-grandmother/index.md

 date: "2020-09-06T23:46:37.121Z"
 tags: ["javascript", "tutorials"]
 ---
-I would like to share a question which I often asked my grandmother, “What are you doing on this laptop?”.
+I would like to share a question which I often asked by my grandmother, “What are you doing on this laptop?”.
 I am sure it is difficult for you also to explain what is web designing to your grandparents.

 However, I found a way to explain the same by taking some real-life examples.
 Firstly, I was looking for something which I can relate to.